Azure/reliable-web-app-pattern-java/plan.md

 To transition from the primary region Proseware built the following plan that is executed manually.
 Health checks and automated transition are not part of the plan in this phase.

-## Understaning the Proseware system
+## Understanding the Proseware system
 Before we execute the failover plan we should understand the system and how it is used.
 Proseware is an Azure web application that provides streaming video training content.
-The solution architecture includes Azure App Service, Azure Storage (mounted as File Storage on App Service), Application Insights, Key Vault, Azure Cache for Redis, and Azure Database for Postgresql.
+The solution architecture includes Azure App Service, Azure Storage (mounted as File Storage on App Service), Application Insights, Key Vault, Azure Cache for Redis, and Azure Database for PostgreSQL.
 These components are vnet integrated or secured with private endpoints.
 Users authenticate with Azure AD and diagnostics for Azure services are stored in Azure Log Analytics Workspace.

 The system is also placed behind an Azure Front Door with Azure Web Application Firewall enabled.
 This provides active/passive load balancing between 1 instance of the application and another to achieve high availability.
 The secondary region is a standby region that receives replicated data from the primary region.